pingcap/blog/future-of-database-unified-infrastructure-to-adapt-intelligently.md

 On the surface, the HTAP system may only seem like a simple integration of the interfaces, but its meaning is far-reaching:

 1. The details of data synchronization are hidden, which means that the database layer can decide how to synchronize data by itself.
-2. Because the OLTP engine and the OLAP engine are in the same system, many details, such as transaction information, won’t be lost during the synchronization process.
-This means that the internal analysis system can do things that traditional separated OLAP systems can’t.
+2. Because the OLTP engine and the OLAP engine are in the same system, many details, such as transaction information, won't be lost during the synchronization process.
+This means that the internal analysis system can do things that traditional separated OLAP systems can't.
 3. For the application layer, one less system means a more unified experience and smaller learning and transforming cost.

 An ideal HTAP platform would be able to cover both of the OLTP and OLAP workloads.
 But to my knowledge, there is still a long way to go for the existing HTAP solutions.
 Some of them, like TiDB, may excel in OLTP and a portion of OLAP by working as a real-time data warehouse; others are better at handling complex OLAP queries but the OLTP capabilities are just not satisfactory.

 Over the last five years, we have established the prototype of this unified data platform and benefited a lot of our users and customers.
-The power of unification is still beyond imagination and we’ve become more capable and confident in turning the future we believe into reality.
+The power of unification is still beyond imagination and we've become more capable and confident in turning the future we believe into reality.

 ## Adaptiveness: adaptive scheduling would be the core capability of the future database

 Ever since the last decade, the biggest change in IT technology has been cloud computing, and this revolution is still in progress.
 What are the core capabilities of the cloud?
-One of the most important is that it’s elastic and adaptive.
+One of the most important is that it's elastic and adaptive.
 Allocating computing resources has become increasingly easy and on-demand.

 A good analogy is housing.
 We all need a place to stay, but making the best choice depends on your present needs.
-For example, if you go on vacation for a week, you don’t buy a house in the new city.
+For example, if you go on vacation for a week, you don't buy a house in the new city.
 You might rent a house or an apartment for the week, or if you want even more flexibility, you could book a hotel for the night.
-Allocating resources works the same way: we don’t have to pay in advance for "imaginary" business peaks.
+Allocating resources works the same way: we don't have to pay in advance for "imaginary" business peaks.
 In the past, whether we purchased or rent servers, we needed to plan in advance and usually pay upfront.
-If the business peak never happened, we spent money on resources we didn’t need.
+If the business peak never happened, we spent money on resources we didn't need.
 The emergence of the cloud has turned elasticity into a fundamental capability of infrastructure; we add or remove resources as we need to, paying as we go.

 I expect the same thing will happen with databases.
 Some people may wonder: all the new database solutions are claiming to be transparent horizontally scalable.
-It’s not the same.
+It's not the same.
 Adaptive scheduling is not just scalability.
 For example,

 * Can the database automatically identify the workload and scale out/in accordingly?
 Can it anticipate that the peak is coming, automatically purchases machines, creates more copies of the hot data and redistributes the data, and expands the capacity in advance?
 After the traffic peak, can the database automatically release the resources?
 * Can the database perceive the business characteristics and determine the data distribution according to the data access pattern?
 For example, if the data has obvious geographical features (users in China are likely to visit in China and users in the United States are in the United States), the database automatically places the data in different data centers based on how it is accessed.